What is Employment Practices Insurance?

 - Regularly review the employment laws in the specific states your company operates in and consult an attorney regarding the laws when you prepare to hire your first employee.

-So what does employment practices liability insurance cost?
-The premium you pay will depend on a variety factors including the total number of employees you have, if you have had any prior claims, and your turnover rate.
+So, what does Employment Practices Liability insurance cost?
+The premium you pay will depend on a variety factors including the total number of persons you employ, prior claims, and your turnover rate.
 Even the formal workplace rules and policies you have in place can be a factor.
-Finally, depending on the size of your company, EPLI can often be added as an endorsement to your current general liability policy (GL) or business owner’s policy (BOP).
+Finally, depending on the size of your company, EPLI can often be added as an endorsement to your current General Liability policy (GL) or Business Owner’s Policy (BOP).